Connect with a certified trainer for free

 Trigger Finger Hero Image 2

-Trigger finger, also called stenosing tenosynovitis, is a painful condition that creates a locking or catching feeling when you straighten or bend your finger.
-In severe cases, your finger gets stuck in a bent position.
+Trigger finger or stenosing tenosynovitis is a painful condition that creates a locking or catching feeling when you straighten or bend your finger.
+In severe cases, your finger may get stuck in a bent position.

 Flexor tendons, long fibrous cords, connect the forearm muscles to the bones that make up the fingers.
 These tendons normally glide through a sheath when your muscles contract, allowing your fingers to bend.
-When the tendons become inflamed and swollen, they can’t move easily through the sheath, creating irritation, pain, and a snapping sensation.
+When swollen tendons are inflamed, they can’t move easily through the sheath, creating irritation, pain, and a snapping sensation.

 What causes Trigger Finger?